Stupid Simple SEO: How I Boosted My Organic Traffic by 260%

 And the beautiful thing is – the Stupid Simple SEO teachable course was easier to comprehend than anything else I’ve read and even easier to implement.

 Mike Pearson has been a blogger for 5+ years and founded Stupid Simple SEO in 2018.
 His sites have earned an impressive $200,000+ with the Amazon Affiliate Program.
 He’s created various niche sites that he built up with SEO and sold for a profit as well.

-Mike’s experience with different niches and sites have helped him to learn all the strategies and tactics to gain successful organic traffic through Google.
-While he stills runs various niche sites, including CreditTakeOff.com, he’s created this course to teach thousands of other bloggers how to do keyword research, create content that ranks, and optimize that content to rank high on Google.
+Mike’s experience with different niches and sites have helped him to learn all the strategies and tactics to gain successful organic traffic through search engines like Google.
+While he stills runs various niche sites, including CreditTakeOff.com, he’s created this course to teach thousands of other bloggers how to do keyword research, create content that ranks, play the long-term game, and optimize that content to rank on the first page of Google.

 How Stupid Simple SEO Worked for Me

 I work in the digital marketing field and have for about 15 years.
 However, it’s embarrassing to say that while I’m not an SEO expert at my day job, I had some outdated misconceptions about how to rank with Google.